 The Reasons for Interest

-Why has the appointment of the COAS attained so much importance?
+Why has the appointment of the COAS attained so much importance in Pakistan?
 To answer this, one needs to dig out the legacy of appointing the Army Chiefs through the power politics of the country since independence.
 History has it that during the initial years after 1947, while the political governments acted like a revolving door going in and out of power, the military as an institution continued to strengthen and was tempted to overthrow and take over – thanks to the unending power race among the political elites.

 Resultantly in 1958, the Army finally took over, putting an end to the political circus, despite the fact that they had remained the shareholder with the elite for over a decade after partition.
-Interestingly, however, the period from 1958 to 1969 is nostalgically reminiscent of years of consolidation, development and stability, as also of a slow but steady transition into a security state.
+Interestingly, however, the period from 1958 to 1969 is nostalgically reminiscent of years of consolidation, development, and stability, as also of a slow but steady transition into a security state.

-With a short political interregnum, later too, on the pretext of political infighting, corruption and national security etc, the military’s interjections became more of a norm than an exception – the entrenchment of the Khaki’s in the country’s politics was hence a resultant consequence with the rules of business – set and played through the power of the barrel.
+With a short political interregnum, later too, on the pretext of political infighting, corruption and national security, etc, the military’s interjections became more of a norm than an exception – the entrenchment of the Khaki’s in the country’s politics was hence a resultant consequence with the rules of business – set and played through the power of the barrel.

 History of Supersession